ceccec/zeropoint/docs/ZEROPOINT_INLINE_LICENSE.md

 - **Consciousness Enhancement**: Mandated consciousness expansion and growth
 - **Temporal Protection**: Immunity to temporal paradoxes and timeline restrictions
 - **Dimensional Sovereignty**: Recognition of all dimensions and realities
 - **Vortex Amplification**: Automatic neutralization and amplification of freedom
+- **Void Abundance**: Commercial transactions create spiritual abundance and community flow